Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/es-backups-api.md

 }
 </code></pre>

-The request above enables the scheduler to create backups for indices with names `"index-name-1"` and `"index-name-2"` at `4` o'clock in the morning and sets the scheduler to keep the four newest backups.
+The request above enables the scheduler to create backups for indices with names `"index-name-1"` and `"index-name-2"` at `4` AM and sets the scheduler to keep the four newest backups.
-In the JSON object you can include an arbitrary subset of the scheduler properties.
+In the JSON object, you can include an arbitrary subset of the scheduler properties.
 For example, to enable only the scheduler, make the request:

 `POST /backups/scheduler`